rm511130/DotNetCloudNativeWorkshop/README.md

 **Download Course Material**

-You can download the course material from this GitHub website or if you have Git installed, use the following commands:
+You can download the course material from this GitHub website in .zip format, but make sure to install Git, and use the following commands:

 ```
 $ cd /work   <-- Choose or create (mkdir) a directory for your workshop material